anupam8nith/leetcodex/README.md

 ---

-\## 10  Contributing
+## 10 Contributing

 1. Fork → feature branch.
 2. `ruff --fix` & `black .`
 3. Add/adjust tests under `tests/`.
 4. PR with a clear description.

 Adding a language?
 Update `leetcodex/languages.yaml`, add example + test, and extend this README table.

 ---

-\## 11  License
+## 11 License

 MIT License — see `LICENSE`.

 LeetCode® is a trademark of LeetCode Inc.; this project is not affiliated.

+---

+## 12  FAQ

+**Q 1.
+Does Leetcodex retrieve hidden tests?** No. Hidden tests are proprietary to LeetCode and remain on their servers.

+**Q 2.
+Can I submit my solution to LeetCode from Leetcodex?** Not yet.
+A future `leet submit` command is planned once a stable API workflow is agreed.

+**Q 3.
+Why do I get a Docker error on Windows?** Ensure Docker Desktop is running and the WSL kernel is up‑to‑date.
+Use `--no-docker` to force native execution if you have compilers installed.

 ---